klaapbakken/general-statistical-methods/README.md

-Repo for project work in MA8701 General Statistical Methods.
+# MA8701 General Statistical Methods

+Scripts and notebooks related mainly to preprocessing and trainig a deep neural network.